docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 }
 ```

-## The extension's Dockerfile
+## Create a Dockerfile

-An extension requires a `Dockerfile` to build, publish and run the extension in Docker Desktop.
+An extension requires a `Dockerfile` to build, publish, and run the extension in Docker Desktop.

 At minimum, your Dockerfile needs:

-- Labels - required to provide extra information about the extension.
+- Labels which provide extra information about the extension.
-- The src code - in this case, an `index.html` that sits within the `ui` folder.
+- The source code which in this case is an `index.html` that sits within the `ui` folder. `index.html` refers to javascript code in `script.js`.
 - The `metadata.json` file.
-- The command to run the container backend service indefinitely.

 ```Dockerfile title="Dockerfile"
 FROM node:17.7-alpine3.14 AS client-builder